opendp/opendp/docs/source/user/combinators.rst

 Notice that `there is no` ``make_chain_mm`` for chaining measurements together!
 Any computation beyond a measurement is postprocessing and need not be governed by relations.

-Postprocessing functionality is provided by the :py:func:`opendp.combinators.make_chain_tm` constructor that allows transformations to be chained onto a Measurement.
+Postprocessing functionality is provided by the :py:func:`opendp.combinators.make_chain_pm` constructor that allows transformations to be chained onto a Measurement.
 Since the outer Transformation is postprocessing, the metrics and stability map of the outer Transformation are ignored.
 In this case, it is only necessary for the types to conform.